 Modified the PowerPoint presentation which has to be re-designed due to lack of understanding and clarifying the material.

 02/26/2016 Edited for consistency and clarity

+3/26/2016 All documentation was modified in order to make it align with all the changes made to the program prototype.
+New use cases were implemented as new features were added, and the no longer applicable cases were deleted as well.

+4/1/2016 All sequence diagrams for normal execution and exceptional scenarios were finished.

 Domain Knowledge